oiax/tgweb/README.md

 "og:description" = "${meta.name.description}"
 ```

-To refer to the value of a property belonging to the "meta" table, add `meta.` before the property
+To refer to the value of a property belonging to the "meta" section, add `meta.` before the property
 name.

 You can embed the URL of an image or audio file into the `content` attribute of a `<meta>`